 Sometimes, we could get cinnamon sticks; sometimes we couldn’t.
 If you can’t, a bit of ground cinnamon, allspice, nutmeg or pumpkin pie spice works well.
 And if you’re making a Thermos full to take along on a hike, it’s much easier to add ground spices in the Thermos than to try to take cinnamon sticks along without breaking them.

-- Stick cinnamon OR pumpkin pie spice OR ground cinnamon OR allspice
+- 1 stick cinnamon (OR pumpkin pie spice OR ground cinnamon OR allspice)

 - Heat apple juice until hot but not boiling.